kubeflow/pipelines/samples/contrib/azure-samples/kfp-azure-databricks/README.md

 https://www.kubeflow.org/docs/pipelines/sdk/manipulate-resources/#resourceop) to manipulate
 these Databricks resources.

-These are the supported Ops up to date:
+## Supported Ops

 - CreateClusterOp, to create a cluster in Databricks.
-- DeleteClusterOp, to delete an existing cluster from Databricks.
+- DeleteClusterOp, to delete a cluster created with CreateClusterOp.
-- CreateJobOp, to create a Spark Job in Databricks.
+- CreateJobOp, to create a Spark job in Databricks.
-- DeleteJobOp, to delete an existing Spark Job from Databricks.
+- DeleteJobOp, to delete a job created with CreateJobOp.
-- SubmitRunOp, to submit a Job Run in Databricks.
+- SubmitRunOp, to submit a job run in Databricks.
+- DeleteRunOp, to delete a run submitted with SubmitRunOp.
+- CreateSecretScopeOp, to create a secret scope in Databricks.
+- DeleteSecretScopeOp, to delete a secret scope created with CreateSecretScopeOp.
+- ImportWorkspaceItemOp, to import an item into a Databricks Workspace.
-- DeleteRunOp, to delete an existing Run.
+- DeleteWorkspaceItemOp, to delete an item imported with ImportWorkspaceItemOp.

 For each of these there are two ways a Kubeflow user can create the Ops:
-1) By passing the complete Databricks spec for the Op within a Python Dictionary
+1) By passing the complete Databricks spec for the Op within a Python Dictionary.
-2) By using named parameters
+2) By using named parameters.

 ## Setup